Our 2025 Vision

 We are excited to work with leading research institutions who share our focus in understanding and anticipating the dynamics of major environmental changes, including Oregon State University, the University of Washington, Washington State University, and the University of Maryland

-PNNL’s Marine Sciences Laboratory, located in Sequim, WA is a critical asset in research on the role of terrestrial aquatic ecosystems in Earth System dynamics.
+The Marine and Coastal Research Laboratory, previously known as the Marine Sciences Laboratory, at PNNL-Sequim is a critical asset in research on the role of terrestrial aquatic ecosystems in Earth System dynamics.